 There were no transfers of the Company's assets and liabilities between Level 1 and Level 2 in the year.

-(2) Excludes collateral pledged to counterparties of \$283.
+(2) Excludes collateral pledged to counterparties of \$208.

-The following presents additional information about assets and liabilities measured at fair value on a recurring basis and for which the Company has utilized Level 3 inputs to determine fair value:
+The following presents additional information about assets and liabilities measured at fair value on a recurring basis which the Company classifies as Level 3 in the fair value hierarchy: